tailoralm/take-notes-bot/Readme.md

 ### Saving Photos or Voices

-For saving general photos or voice messages, use the command: -s <name_to_save>
+Send te photo, voice message or document for saving.
+Insert a name in the caption to use as filename.

-This is the default command for saving; it categorizes the file by its type (photo or voice) and saves it under the specified `<name_to_save>` filename.
+This is the default way for saving; it categorizes the file by its type (photo or voice) and saves it under the specified `<name_to_save>` or some default name (`photo`) filename.

 #### Example

 1. **Save a Receipt:** Take a photo of your receipt and send it to the bot with `-r grocery_march` in the caption.
 The bot will save this photo in the `receipts` folder named `grocery_march`.
-2. **Save a Photo:** Send a photo to the bot with `-s my_photo` in the caption.
-The bot will save this photo in the appropriate category with `my_photo` as the filename.
+2. **Save a Photo:** Send a photo to the bot with `my_photo` (or nothing) in the caption.
+The bot will save this photo in the photos folder and `my_photo` as the filename.
-3. **Save a Voice Message:** Record a voice message and send it to the bot with `-s voice_note_1` in the caption.
-The bot will save this voice message with `voice_note_1` as the filename.
+3. **Save a Voice Message:** Record a voice message and send it to the bot.
+The bot will save this voice message with voiceID as the filename.

-Please note, the command must be included in the caption of the photo or voice message for the bot to process and save the file correctly.
+4. **Save a Document:** Send a document to the bot.
+The bot will save this doc in the documents folder and the filename as the filename.

-This markdown format ensures that the entire "Usage" section is properly formatted and can be easily inserted into your README.md file.
+5. **Reply a message:** Reply some message with the command `-s` to save.
+Use the `-s <name_to_save>` to save using a specific name or use `-r <name_to_save>` to save photo or document as Receipt.

 ## Contributing